howonlee/diogenes8/readme.md

 Diogenes is an intensely personalized command line only CRM for friends.
 Personalized only to me, Howon Lee.
 Literally down to using my favorite way to refer to peeps in the plural, `peeps`.

+Yeah, there's other folks who did this and stuff.
+They are way less strange than me, though.

 Installing and Setup
 ---

 Overall goal is to create pip installable dealio.
 Not yet, tho.

-Set email url, password with envvars
+Set email url, password with envvars.
+Tested on Ubuntu only right now.

 You have to set: